stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (tbishawstat6250): What is the comment symbol in SAS?
 And does the SAS program execute or read the comments you make?
 - Question (ttruong59-stat6250): Is each step compiled and executed independently?
 - *Question* (aguenane−stat6250): Is it true that each step in a SAS program is compiled and executed independently from every other step.
-- Question (who7−stat6250): Why wouldn't SAS automate the RUN; statement into the program?
+- Question (who7−stat6250): Why wouldn't SAS automate the RUN statement into the program?
 - *Question* (sbagdi-stat6250): Which syntax error, other than the ‘missing run statement’, results in error message- ‘DATA Step running’ at the top of active window?